MickeyWozowski/stf/README.md

 ![Super short screencast showing usage](https://raw.githubusercontent.com/DeviceFarmer/stf/master/doc/7s_usage.gif)

+## Fork-specific changes from vanilla DeviceFarmer STF

+This repository includes custom work beyond upstream STF, focused on practical iOS enablement and local reliability.

+* Experimental iOS integration is wired through a companion provider stack (`stf_ios_support` + `stf-ios-provider`) so iOS devices can appear in STF.
+* iOS screenshot capture is implemented with fallback behavior:
+  - Prefer `idevicescreenshot` when available and usable.
+  - Fallback to WebDriverAgent (`/screenshot`) when screenshotr is unavailable.
+* iOS screenshot upload compatibility was hardened for local deployments (`localhost`) to avoid device disconnect/crash paths on upload failures.
+* Storage image serving was hardened:
+  - If GraphicsMagick/ImageMagick tooling is unavailable, STF now passes through original images instead of returning broken/empty screenshot responses.
+  - Content-Type is preserved from blob retrieval to improve browser rendering reliability.
+* Current iOS implementation notes and rollout status are tracked in [doc/IOS_SUPPORT_PORT_PLAN.md](doc/IOS_SUPPORT_PORT_PLAN.md).

 ## Contributors
 Thank you to all the people who have already contributed to STF!
 <a href = "https://github.com/devicefarmer/stf/graphs/contributors">